jeff-wagner/akpika-covs/README.md

-# akpika-density
+# akpika-covs
-Evaluating climate-related spatial patterns in predicted collared pika (*Ochotona collaris*) population densities using an extended Bayesian hierarchical distance sampling (HDS) model.
+Compilation of normalized spatial covariates for use in analysis of collared pika (*Ochotona collaris*) population densities.

 *Author*: Jeff Wagner, University of Wyoming